xtaci/kcp-go/README.md

 ## Tuning

-Q: I'm running > 3000 connections on my server. the CPU utilization is high.
+Q: I'm handling >5K connections on my server. the CPU utilization is high.

 A: A standalone `agent` or `gate` server for kcp-go is suggested, not only for CPU utilization, but also important to the **precision** of RTT measurements which indirectly affects retransmission.
 By increasing update `interval` with `SetNoDelay` like `conn.SetNoDelay(1, 40, 1, 1)` will dramatically reduce system load.